KonstantinosBenekos/ML-Algoritms-for-Financial-Fraud-Detection/README.md

 obtained from Kaggle and includes data regarding 287,807 credit card transactions which were conducted by European card holders over a two day period in
 September of 2013.

-After following standard data prepossessing procedures we continue by addressing the issue of imbalance in the data by proposing a resampling technique which entails under sampling the majority(non-fraud) class in order to create ten distinct balanced subsets of data, each of which captures a different aspect of the majority data.
+After following standard data prepossessing procedures we continue by addressing the issue of imbalance in the data by proposing a resampling technique which entails under sampling the majority(non-fraud) class in order to create ten distinct balanced subsets of data, each of which captures a different aspect of the majority data.
 The models are then trained on each of the subsets separately and